AutomateSecOps/Blocking-Domains-Automated/README.md

 This past month, we launched a Tines webform, where a security analyst can add IOCs to all our backend security solutions.
 In addtion, a ServiceNow incident is logged along with sharing the IOCs with our partner institutions via [MISP](https://github.com/MISP/MISP), the open-source threat intel sharing platform.

 Prior to the IOC management webform project, I did not work with the Cisco Umbrella API.
+Destinations in Umbrella

+It is straightforward to add the IOC to Umbrella, but to remove the IOC is a challenge since there is no way query the Umbrella destinations endpoint for the destination Umbrella ID.

+## Cannot query the Cisco Umbrela ID

+## Pagination